 - Support review and approval processes through viewable objects that do not require access to the native authoring tools

 - Support for an integrated design change process

-EDX for EIM systems would typically share work-in-progress data such as library data, design snapshots or part lists, as well as viewable files such as ODB++ or PDFs.
-EDX supports bi-directional data exchange from EIMs to enterprise systems to enable effective product lifecycle management while protecting the integrity of the design and library data.
+EDX for EDM systems would typically share work-in-progress data such as library data, design snapshots or part lists, as well as viewable files such as ODB++ or PDFs.
+EDX supports bi-directional data exchange from EDMs to enterprise systems to enable effective product lifecycle management while protecting the integrity of the design and library data.